garethrepton/garethrepton.github.io/about.md

 permalink: /about/
 ---

-Been a dev for years, learnt some things, wrote some down.
+Been a dev for quite a few years, been in the software industry even longer.
+I like to keep progressing.